sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### From linear maps back to Jacobians

-This machinery can be used to turn a composed linear map (lazy matrix representation) into a dense matrix in a computationally expensive process we call **materialization**.
+This machinery can be used to turn a composed linear map (a lazy matrix representation) into a dense matrix in a computationally expensive process we call **materialization**.
-Counterintuitively, this process does not **materialize any intermediate Jacobians**.
+Counterintuitively, this process **does not materialize any intermediate Jacobians**.

 Figure 6 demonstrates how to **materialize Jacobians column by column** in forward mode.
 Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_{f}(\mathbf{x})$: